Welcome to Rockzipfel

 (What does “Rockzipfel” mean???)

-In German, we have the Expression: “Am Rockzipfel hängen”.
+In German, we have the expression: “Am Rockzipfel hängen”.
 This would look like this.
 Here is one translation: “to be tied to one’s mother’s apron strings”.
-Literally, “Rock” means “skirt”, and “Zipfel” meas “corner” or “lappet” – like when you pull on a skirt, what you got in your hands, that’s a “Rockzipfel” – here’s another cute picture.
+Literally, “Rock” means “skirt”, and “Zipfel” meas “corner” or “lappet” – like when you pull on a skirt, what you get in your hands, that’s a “Rockzipfel” – here’s another here’s another cute picture.

-In English it sounds a bit more negative than in German, though in German it is used negatively too: It’s about children who are “clingy”, who are too shy to leave “mommy’s apron strings” or not independent enough, for example, to just go to kindergarten without crying.
-The general/traditional consensus is that they “should”, though.
+In English, it sounds a bit more negative than in German, though in German it is used negatively too, for children who are “clingy”, who are too shy to leave “mommy’s apron strings” or not independent enough, for example, to go to kindergarten without crying.
+The general/traditional consensus is that they “should,” though.

 With this name, we’re confidently showing that a “clingy” child has the right to pull at her mother’s Rockzipfel – we’re saying Yes! to all Rockzipfels that children create.
-We want to show that it is possible to work and be together, and that pushing kids to independence will not necessarily produce autonomous children, but that saying yes! to children’s needs will enhance the chance that they genuinely will.
+We want to show that it is possible to for parents to both work and be together with their children, and that pushing kids toward independence will not necessarily produce autonomous children.
+On the other hand, saying yes! to children’s needs will enhance the chance that they genuinely will become autonomous.